CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 This plugin requires the following :

 * a Jenkins installation ()
-* An installation of AIP Console 2.X that is accessible and configured.
+* An installation of AIP Console 2.X (or higher) that is accessible and configured.
 * A means of Authentication using :
   * For Enterprise installations, an API Token for the user that will run the CLI ( check [here for details on obtaining a token](https://doc.castsoftware.com/display/AIPCONSOLE/AIP+Console+-+User+Profile+options))